Hybrid fiber-coaxial: Description

+The various services from CMTSs, CCAPs, Edge QAMs and QAM modulators are combined onto a single RF electrical signal using headend RF management modules such as splitters and combiners and the resulting signals are inserted into a broadband optical transmitter which in practice is a transmitter module in an "optics platform" or headend platform such as an Arris CH3000, Scientific Atlanta Prisma, or a Cisco Prisma II.

+These platforms host several transmitters and receivers the latter of which can be used for cable internet, and can also host Erbium-Doped Fiber Amplifiers (EDFAs) to extend the reach of the optical signals in fiber optics.
+Each transmitter and receiver services one optical node.

-This optical transmitter converts the electrical signal to a downstream optically modulated signal that is sent to the nodes.
+This optical transmitter converts the RF electrical signal to a downstream optically modulated signal that is sent to the nodes.
 Fiber optic cables connect the headend or hub to the optical nodes in a point-to-point or star topology, or in some cases, in a protected ring topology.
+Each node can be connected via its own dedicated fiber, so fiber optic cables laid outdoors in the outside plant can have several dozen to several hundred or even thousands of fibers, an extreme example being 6912 fibers.

 Fiber optic nodes

 A fiber optic node has a broadband optical receiver, which converts the downstream optically modulated signal coming from the headend or hub to an electrical signal going to the customers.
 As of 2015, the downstream signal is a RF modulated signal that typically begins at 50 MHz and ranges from 550 to 1000 MHz on the upper end.
 The fiber optic node also contains a reverse- or return-path transmitter that sends communication from customers back to the headend.
 In North America, this reverse signal is a modulated RF ranging from 5–42 MHz while in other parts of the world, the range is 5–65 MHz.
 This electrical signal is then outputted through coaxial cable to form a coaxial trunk.

 The optical portion of the network provides a large amount of flexibility.
 If there are not many fiber-optic cables to the node, wavelength division multiplexing can be used to combine multiple optical signals onto the same fiber.
 Optical filters are used to combine and split optical wavelengths onto the single fiber.
-For example, the downstream signal could be on a wavelength at 1490 nm and the return signal could be on a wavelength at 1310 nm.
+For example, the downstream signal could be on a wavelength at 1550 nm and the return signal could be on a wavelength at 1310 nm.